 Weakness or lightheadedness

-It is important to know what to do if symptoms worsen or if you develop signs of worsening heart failure.
+It is important to know what to do if symptoms get worse or if you develop signs of worsening heart failure.

-Call your doctor right away if you have any of the following signs of worsening heart failure:
+Call your doctor right away if you have any of these signs of worsening heart failure: